LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 There is no reason this image cannot be text, it's a regular font and something that a user would potentially want to copy to their clipboard.
 This fails SC 1.4.5 Images of text (AA).

-Manaual checking by Inspect Element and when the HTML opens up and we determine it's an image, we make a call on whether it needs to be an image.
+Manual checking by Inspect Element and when the HTML opens up and we determine it's an image, we make a call on whether it needs to be an image.
 Obviously it doesn't, as the font is just a regular font off my system.
-The Web Developer extension does have a suite of useful tools, in this case, in the Images tab, you could outline or remove all images on a page, etc. I seldom do that, i mostly read the code or pick it up with a screen reader, although, don't rely on a screen reader as that will only help if the item has a role that indicates it's an image, it could be a CSS image or some other skullduggery.
+The Web Developer extension does have a suite of useful tools, in this case, in the Images tab, you could outline or remove all images on a page, etc. I seldom do that, I mostly read the code or pick it up with a screen reader, although, don't rely on a screen reader as that will only help if the item has a role that indicates it's an image, it could be a CSS image or some other skullduggery.

 ##### Solution